2020 Election Memes: The Funniest Political Jabs From Both Sides Of The Aisle

 — ryan farr (@rymfarr) November 2, 2020

 Others who were dreading the election shared popular distraught pictures of actor Ben Affleck standing on a beach and smoking a cigarette.
-Many people who commented on the meme related to the shots, and stated that they just wanted the votes to be counted and not be stuck in uncertainty anymore.
+Many people who commented on the meme related to the shots and stated that they just wanted the votes to be counted and not be stuck in uncertainty anymore.

 one more sleep. pic.twitter.com/HjsOu3OSwx